allenai/fm-cheatsheet/content/english/foundation-model-resources/license-selection/index.md

 description: "Explore license selection considerations for foundation models.
 Learn about different types of licenses and their implications for model distribution, use, and adaptation.
 Discover resources and examples to help guide developers in selecting appropriate licenses for their models."
 highlight: true
 image: license-selection.png
 details: "Foundation models, like software, are accompanied by licenses that determine how they may be distributed, used, and repurposed.
-There are a variety of licenses to choose between for open foundation model developers, presenting potential challenges for new developers."
+The following resources can help one determine which type of license to use."
 ---